szieke/embLua/README.md

 # embLua
-The aim of embLua is to provide C/C++ developers the possibility to extend their microcontroller/embedded device with scripting functionality.
+The aim of embLua (based on Lua 5.3.4) is to provide C/C++ developers the possibility to extend their microcontroller/embedded device with scripting functionality.
 The main focus of embLua is the fast/easy integration in custom projects and new platforms.
 Therefore only a subset of Lua modules and functions are available:
 - table module
 - string module
 - global functions: assert, collectgarbage, error, getmetatable, ipairs, next, pairs, pcall, print, rawequal, rawlen, rawget, rawset, select, setmetatable, tonumber, tostring, type, xpcall

-embLua is based on Lua 5.3.4.

 ## embLua requirements
 To run scripts which do something 'meaningful' embLua needs: